Zachary-Levesque/Sports-Strategy-Engine/docs/user_flows.md

 1. Open the `Strategy` tab.
 2. Confirm the backend status indicator shows that the API is reachable.
 3. Choose a scenario, or pick a player and hole manually.
+4. Choose `Tee shot` or `Approach / custom shot`.
+5. If using `Approach / custom shot`, enter:
+   - current lie
+   - ball X/Y
+   - target X/Y
-4. Set the iteration count.
+6. Set the iteration count.
-5. Optionally set a risk tolerance override.
+7. Optionally set a risk tolerance override.
-6. Click `Run Recommendation`.
+8. Click `Run Recommendation`.
-7. Review:
+9. Review:
    - best strategy card
    - top alternatives table
    - probability breakdown
    - explanation
    - shot cloud summary metrics
+   - hole map with target line, recommended aim line, and landing cloud

 Successful behavior:
 - the run button disables while the request is in flight